There are 568 federally

 recognized tribes in the United States.
 Of these 229 are located in Alaska and

 the remainder are spread across 33 other states.
 The 2010 U.S. Census reported 2.9 million people with pure American

 Indian and Alaska Native ancestry.
 Native Americans of mixed race totaled 2.3

 million.
 The combined U.S. population

 in 2010 was 5.2 million American Indians and Alaska Natives.

 Is your Tribe Preparedness Ready?

-Ready Indian Country is a campaign to encourage tribal communities and Alaska Native Villages to prepare for disasters.
-Three recommended tips:
+emergency.
+Ready Indian Country is a campaign to encourage Tribal Nations

 FEMA provides no-cost training for tribal leaders, emergency planners, first responders, and others.
 The Tribal Curriculum is a series of courses designed with Tribal people, for Tribal Governments, in order to meet the unique emergency management needs of these Sovereign Nations with regard to tribal culture, tradition, sovereignty and governance.